Child and Adolescent Development 352 - Applied Social Development » Spring 2022 » Quiz Chapter 10 Gender

 With regard to phases of understanding gender, the correct developmental sequence is the following

-B. gender identity, gender constancy, gender stability
+A. gender identity, gender constancy, gender stability

-C. gender identity, gender stability, gender constancy
+C. gender constancy , gender identity,gender stability,

-D. gender stability, gender constancy , gender identity
+D. gender identity, gender stability, gender constancy

 Question #10